rusty-electron/ml_deployment/data-sources.md

   * TensorFlow Serving: No, there is no official documentation that mentions this feature.
   * TorchServe: Yes, offered by [captum](https://captum.ai/) library.
   * Vertex AI: Yes, this is described on the official [documentation page](https://cloud.google.com/vertex-ai/docs/explainable-ai/overview).

-* Continuous integration and continuous delivery: CI/CD is a powerful tool that can help ML teams develop and deploy models faster and more efficiently [[8]](#References).
+### Continuous integration and continuous delivery

+CI/CD is a powerful tool that can help ML teams develop and deploy models faster and more efficiently [[8]](#References).

   * AWS SageMaker: Yes, this is possible via AWS SageMaker Pipelines, see [here](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html).
 A [video guide](https://www.youtube.com/watch?v=bef5lHq7yLA) is also available.
   * Azure ML: Yes, check [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-use-event-grid?view=azureml-api-2)